alman25/Fastrack-Financials/README.md

-🐕‍🦺	Guidelines
 "In this file, you'll find the financial data for the year 2023 of Fastrack, a small online retailer, operated by Alex.

 "
 	Alex is a customer of LiveFlow and seeks your assistance in building a dynamic dashboard to review his financial numbers.
 Additionally, he values your advice on optimizing his overall business strategy.

 	The data includes the 2023 Budget, the 2023 P&L Actuals, and the 2023 Balance Sheet Actuals., along with a list of vendors for 2023

-📊	1) Dashboard
+Dashboard
 	Alex would like your help in creating a business snapshot dashboard that highlights key financial metrics.
 	Your dashboard must capture the below: